octobox/octobox/docs/ROADMAP.md

 - delete a notification

-## Sync and show status of pull requests CI [#866](https://github.com/octobox/octobox/issues/866)

-Pull request statuses are things like CI pass/fail, CLA bots and review requirements which all results in a ✅ or ❌, we can sync those statuses in from GitHub to give you a better overview of what's going on on your notifications.

-We can then also allow filtering and searching by pass/pending/fail/error statuses and show the ✅ or ❌ in the UI.

 ## Localization [#703](https://github.com/octobox/octobox/issues/703)

 Let's make Octobox more friendly for people whose primary language isn't English, allowing them to switch interface text to the language of their preference.